elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 ##### A node in multiple zones
 ![CS3103-4-32.PNG]({{site.baseurl}}/img/CS3103-4-32.PNG)

+- It so happen that the nodes in NUS are stored in different zones

 ## Primary and secondary servers
 - Primary: Stores info about the zone in is an authority for
 	- Creates maintains and updates zone files
-- Secondary: Has complete info about a zone
+- Secondary: Has complete info about a zone (Transfer from primary or secondary server - **zone transfer**)
 	- Cannot create or update szone files
-- Primary and secondary servers are both authoritative for the zone they serve.
+- Primary and secondary servers are both **authoritative** for the zone they serve.
 They provide authoritative answer for their zone.
 	- An authroitative answer for a name server (Such as reading the data from disk) is guaranteed to be accurate
     - A non authoritative answer (Like from cache) may not be accurate
 ## Reource records